Billotais/bilat.xyz/vita.md

 # Model

-The model proposed here is a concolutional autoencoder with skip connections, also known as *U-net*.
-Starting from this base model, a dew improvments were then added, such as a discriminator network to transform the model into a GAN and an autoencoder to further improve the learning process.
+The model proposed here is a convolutional autoencoder with skip connections, also known as *U-net*.
+Starting from this base model, a few improvements were then added, such as a discriminator network to transform the model into a GAN and another autoencoder to further improve the learning process.

 After this, techniques like Collaborative GAN, Conditional GAN **and Patch GAN** were also implemented.